Indecent Dealing with a Child

 What is indecent dealing with a child?

-Indecent dealing with a child is a serious sexual offence under the Western Australian Criminal Code Compilation Act 1913.
-It occurs when an adult:
+Indecent dealing with a child is a serious offence involving:

 What should you do if you are charged with indecent dealing?